Jingtai Emperor's change of heirs apparent: Background

-Zhu Qiyu, the Jingtai Emperor, was the second son of the Xuande Emperor and the younger brother of Emperor Yingzong.
+Zhu Qiyu, the Jingtai Emperor, the seventh emperor of China's Ming dynasty, was second son of the Xuande Emperor and the younger brother of Emperor Yingzong.
 Prior to his accession, he held the title of Prince of Cheng.
 In August 1449, Emperor Yingzong personally campaigned against the Oirat Mongols, leaving the Prince of Cheng as regent.
 This campaign led to the Tumu Crisis, during which Emperor Yingzong was captured on 1 September.
 The Oirats then aggressively advanced, attacking Beijing and causing a tense atmosphere throughout the capital.
-On 4 September, the Prince of Cheng, with the approval of Empress Dowager Sun, the mother of Emperor Yingzong, assumed control of the government.
+On 4 September, the Prince of Cheng assumed control of the government with the approval of Empress Dowager Sun, the mother of Emperor Yingzong.
 At the time, Emperor Yingzong's eldest son, Zhu Jianshen, was only two years old; therefore, on 15 September, high-ranking civil and military officials led by Yu Qian persuaded the Empress Dowager to support Zhu Qiyu's enthronement to avoid the instability of a child ruler.
 On 22 September 1449, the Prince of Cheng was enthroned as the Jingtai Emperor.
 Emperor Yingzong was granted the title of Taishang Huang.
 However, Empress Dowager Sun stipulated that the Ming dynasty still belonged to Emperor Yingzong and that the Jingtai Emperor would merely act as a regent.
 She also officially appointed Zhu Jianshen heir to the throne.

 The Jingtai Emperor worked to strengthen the country, successfully repelling the invasion of the Oirat Mongols and restoring stability to the nation.
 Additionally, he implemented reforms and adjustments across the political, economic, and military spheres, which contributed to a gradual revival of Ming society.
 In 1450, after Emperor Yingzong was released and returned to Beijing, the Jingtai Emperor placed him under house arrest in the Southern Palace.
-As he gradually solidified his hold on the throne, the Jingtai Emperor sought to secure his lineage by making his son, Zhu Jianji, the legitimate heir.
+As he gradually solidified his hold on the throne, the Jingtai Emperor sought to secure his lineage by making his son, Zhu Jianji (朱見濟), the legitimate heir.
 To this end, he began a series of political maneuvers, including orchestrating a plan to bribe court officials to gain their support for replacing Zhu Jianshen.